Hironori-Sushiki-S11/RSA-2048-Collapse-S11/Boundary-Coordinate-Grid/HOW_TO_APPLY_ADAPTIVE_ADDRESS.md

 Adaptive Address is not limited to integers.

-It is a general procedure for working with a current finite problem in which multiple items remain indistinguishable under the information currently available.
+It is a general procedure for working with a Current Held-Information Corpus: the information set currently retained and available to the procedure.
+In the present formal model, each instantiated corpus is finite, while future EXPAND is not assigned a fixed global domain in advance.

 You do not need to adapt your problem to IKERUSIKI.

-Define your current finite problem, what counts as a Collision, and the candidate observables available to you.
+Define your Current Held-Information Corpus

 Adaptive Address evaluates which observable best reduces the current unresolved Collisions.